Mickey Mouse: Censorship

 In 1930, the German Board of Film Censors prohibited any presentations of the 1929 Mickey Mouse cartoon The Barnyard Battle.
 The animated short, which features the mouse as a kepi-wearing soldier fighting cat enemies in German-style helmets, was viewed by censors as a negative portrayal of Germany.
 It was claimed by the board that the film would "reawaken the latest anti-German feeling existing abroad since the War".
 The Barnyard Battle incident did not incite wider anti-Mickey sentiment in Germany in 1930; however, after Adolf Hitler came to power several years later, the Nazi regime unambiguously propagandized against Disney.
 A mid-1930s German newspaper article read:

 American cartoonist and writer Art Spiegelman would later use this quote on the opening page of the second volume of his graphic novel Maus.

-In 1935 Romanian authorities also banned Mickey Mouse films from cinemas, purportedly fearing that children would be "scared to see a ten-foot mouse in the movie theatre".
+In 1935, Romanian authorities also banned Mickey Mouse films from cinemas, purportedly fearing that children would be "scared to see a ten-foot mouse in the movie theatre".
 In 1938, based on the Ministry of Popular Culture's recommendation that a reform was necessary "to raise children in the firm and imperialist spirit of the Fascist revolution", the Italian Government banned foreign children's literature except Mickey; Disney characters were exempted from the decree for the "acknowledged artistic merit" of Disney's work.
 Actually, Mussolini's children were fond of Mickey Mouse, so they managed to delay his ban as long as possible.
-In 1942, after Italy declared war on the United States, fascism immediately forced Italian publishers to stop printing any Disney stories.
+In 1942, after Italy declared war on the United States, Italian publishers were forced to stop printing any Disney stories.
 Mickey's stories were replaced by the adventures of Tuffolino, a new human character that looked like Mickey, created by Federico Pedrocchi (script) and Pier Lorenzo De Vita (art).
 After the downfall of Italy's fascist government in 1945, the ban was removed.